 Equity risk: Some sub-funds may be exposed to equity market risk (through transferable securities and/or derivatives).
-These investments, leading to exposure at the time of purchase or sale, may entail the risk of significant losses.
+These investments, which result in long or short exposure, may entail the risk of significant losses.
 A fluctuation in the equity market in the opposite direction of the positions could entail the risk of losses and could lower the Sub-fund's net asset value.